Ani07-05/AI-MayhemMemeGen/README.md

-3.Make sure to install the requirements a)You need to have stable defusion installed webui installed , yt video for that is here: https://youtu.be/rtUpIY9Opjs?si=-2XBgt6svooGVxmr b)django and requests dependencies (run "pip install 'dependency-name'" in your terminal)
+3.Make sure to install the requirements a)You need to have stable defusion installed webui installed , yt video for that is here: https://youtu.be/rtUpIY9Opjs?si=-2XBgt6svooGVxmr
+  b) Next you need to install the custom Toonify Model link- https://civitai.com/models/36281/toonify?modelVersionId=244831 ,
+     download and move it to the models/Stable-Diffusion path(check the video for clearer instructions) c)django and requests dependencies (run "pip install 'dependency-name'" in your terminal)

 4.Run the Django development server: python manage.py runserver